wwwted/Oracle-Cloud/README.md

 In the folder "kubernetes-install" there is a text [file](https://github.com/wwwted/Oracle-Cloud/blob/master/kubernetes-install/K8s-Howto.txt) covering how to install and and setup k8s.

 ### Running MySQL on Kubernetes
+This demo have been tested using Oracle Cloud (OCI) but there are no spcific OCI features used.
+Standars Kubernetes and NFS have been used in all examples so everything should work also on other cloud providers or on-prem.
 - [MySQL using deployment with persitant volumes](https://github.com/wwwted/Oracle-Cloud/blob/master/kubernetes-mysql/k8s_mysql.md)
 - [InnoDB Cluster using StatefulSets](https://github.com/wwwted/Oracle-Cloud/blob/master/kubernetes-mysql/k8s_innodb_cluster.md)